 In addition to being a farmer, Hector is a licensed pest control advisor who understands integrated pest management strategies.
 He is committed to employing sustainable farming practices, which include a wide range of organic and conventional methods.
 Some of his sustainable practices include:

-- Participates in cutting-edge research to see a futher reduction in pesticide use.
+Participates in cutting-edge research to see a further reduction in pesticide use.

 Hector says he has learned a lot from organics, and says, “The public has a misperception about we farm.
 We only use pesticides if we have to – and even then, as judiciously as possible.”